 The original idea of a real number came from geometry; one thinks of a real number as specifying a point on a line, with line understood as the abstract idea of the object that a pencil and a ruler draw on a piece of paper.
 (More precisely, given two distinct points on the line, called and , you get a bijection between the points and the real numbers.)

 Euclid (citing Eudoxus?) dealt with ratios of geometric magnitudes, which give positive real numbers; an arbitrary real number is then a difference of ratios of magnitudes.
-However, the Greeks did not think of such ratios as number?s; that appears to have been an insight of the Arabs.
+However, the Greeks did not think of such ratios as numbers; that appears to have been an insight of the Arabs.
 See more at Eudoxus real number.

 A big project of the 19th century (at least in hindsight) was the ‘arithmetisation of analysis’: showing how real numbers could be defined completely in terms of rational numbers (and the desired classes of functions on them could be defined in terms of the general point-set notion of function).
 Two successful approaches were developed in 1872, Richard Dedekind's definition of real numbers as certain sets of rational numbers (called Dedekind cuts) and Georg Cantor's definition as certain sequences of rational numbers (called Cauchy sequences).